 A veritable blizzard of medals also appeared for the Chicago event, including the large-diameter official exhibitors’ medal designed by the great sculptor Augustus Saint-Gaudens depicting the October 1492 landing of Columbus on San Salvador.
 The first reverse bore a nude youth holding victors’ wreaths, a design that attracted praise from artists and savage criticism from more prudish observers.

-The dour Chief Engraver of the U.S. Mint, Charles E. Barber, hated and feared all outside artists and profited from this controversy to unilaterally adopt his own banal tablet and squashed ship reverse for this landmark medal.
+The dour Chief Engraver of the United States Mint, Charles E. Barber, hated and feared all outside artists and profited from this controversy to unilaterally adopt his own banal tablet and squashed ship reverse for this landmark medal.
 In doing so, he launching a vigorous dispute between Mint engravers and the nation’s sculptors that has echoes to this day.

-Some writers stated that Zerbe ran the Chicago fair’s coin department, but this is unlikely.
+Some writers stated that Farran Zerbe ran the Chicago Fair’s coin department, but this is unlikely.
 Nevertheless he certainly learned a great deal by carefully monitoring its operation.
 Optimistic fair officials reported coin sales as booming, which they never were.
 In fact, thousands of unsold Columbian half dollars were dumped onto the open market at face value by Chicago banks to the anguish of those who had trustingly paid the double-face issue prices.

 The idea of paying a dollar for a half dollar was scandalous to many in an era when a dollar represented a significant amount of money.
 Interestingly, ANA founder Dr. Heath was among those who had opposed the “souvenir coins”, as the commemoratives were first called, calling them both overpriced and unnecessary.

-By now, Zerbe had assembled and launched his massive traveling exhibit, Moneys of the World, which publicized Zerbe himself as well as coin collecting and the ANA.
+By now, Zerbe had assembled and launched his massive traveling exhibit, Moneys of the World, which publicized Farran Zerbe himself as well as coin collecting and the ANA.
 Here was the flamboyant showman Zerbe, more suggestive of a circus barker than a serious numismatist.
 Not publicized were unseemly disputes between Zerbe and several collectors who loaned rarities for the exhibit and were never able to recover their property.

 Zerbe developed remarkable skill in self promotion.
 The Pittsburgh Times of March 11, 1903, reported his gaudy proposal for the creation of a monstrous gold coin for the upcoming Louisiana Purchase Exposition (LPE) to be held in 1903-1904 in Saint Louis.
 This unique piece would have a diameter of 40 feet and a thickness of 30 inches.
 Its nominal face value would be $1,000,000,000.
 This proposal gagged the U.S. Mint, reinforced appraisal of Zerbe as a huckster and was never carried out.